-Tuesdays and Thursdays at 11.30 a.m.
 Greek History to the death of Alexander.

 Roman History from 264 B.C. to 70 A.D.

-The following Lives in Plutarch will be studied in connection with this course:-Pelopidas, Aristides, Lysander, Cimon, Marcus Cato, Marius, Lucullus, Flamininus.
+The following Lives in Plutarch will be studied in connection with this course:-Agesilaus, Alexander, Phocion Eumenes, Crassus, Pompeius, Caesar, Cato.

 The text used will be the translation of Stewart and Long in Bohn's Library.
-The above Lives are all contained in vol. ii, which can be procured separately for 2s.
+The above Lives are all contained in vol. iii, which can be procured separately for 2s.